kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - exists only because the prvalue was forced to materialize

 The object is kept alive by the surrounding ground bubble.
-If the bubble pops, the object inside is destroyed.
+If object is not used the bubble pops, the object inside is destroyed.

+If an object is initialized by a pure value, the bubble descends to ground where the object shall exist.
+The bubble pops and a green or grey object is formed on ground.

 --------------------------------------------------------------------------------
 10) REFERENCES — WIRES SHOT FROM PORTS